Heritage turkeys can cost up to ten times the price of a supermarket turkey, so we've got one very important question – are they worth it?

 That said, do bear in mind that the terms heritage and heirloom turkey only refer to a breed: if you want to be certain that the farmer uses sustainable practices, you may also wish to opt for additional certifications, such as the Global Animal Partnership label that Diestel has earned.
 You can also find turkeys with antibiotic-free, vegetarian-fed, certified organic, Non-GMO Project Verified, and pasture-raised labels.

 Trying an heirloom or heritage turkey for the first time may be a bit surprising, because it will actually taste like something – a bit gamier and richer than most supermarket birds.
-This stronger flavor stems from both the heritage breeds and the age of the bird at slaughter, something that can also make these birds a bit more textured than the turkey you may be used to.
+This stronger flavor stems from both the heritage breeds themselves and the age of the bird at slaughter.
+The latter can also make these birds a bit more textured than the turkey you may be used to.

-In a Bon Appétit taste test, while people found heritage turkey more flavorful, they also found it slightly drier; most experts recommend brining the turkey to ensure that it's moist.
+In a Bon Appétit taste test, while people found heritage turkey more flavorful, they also found it slightly drier; most experts recommend brining the turkey to ensure that it's moist (read our guide on the Pros and Cons of Brining a Turkey).
 Others suggest roasting the breast and dark meat separately to ensure ideal flavor and texture in both portions of the bird.

-Heritage and heirloom turkeys also tend to be healthier – not because of any true differences in nutritional content, but rather because of the way that they are usually raised.
+Heritage and heirloom turkeys also tend to be healthier – not because of any true differences in nutritional content between these breeds and conventional birds, but rather because of the way that they are raised.

 Diestel, for example, notes that her birds, which are fed a vegetarian diet and given enough space to roam and remain healthy, do not need to be treated with antibiotics as so many conventional birds do.

-These techniques aren't just better for your Thanksgiving guests; they also prevent the development of antibiotic-resistant superbugs and keep the people who work with the turkeys healthy as well.
+These techniques aren't just better for the health of those around your table; they also prevent the development of antibiotic-resistant superbugs (aka, they're healthier for literally the whole population).

 5. It’s a better conversation piece than politics.